craftercms/docs/source/.new-ia/reference/graphql/working-with-graphql.rst

         :align: center

 .. note::
     If the GraphQL server host name used is not ``localhost``, the ``<graphql-server-url />`` in your proxy configuration file needs to be set to the appropriate url.
-For more information on the proxy configuration file, see: :ref:`proxy-configuration`
+For more information on the proxy configuration file, see: :ref:`newIa-proxy-configuration`

 ----------------
 GraphQL Examples